JoyC14/JoyC14/README.md

-# Hi there 👋, I'm Chieh Yu Chang
+# Hi there 👋, I'm Joy

 ## 🎓 About Me
 I'm a Master's student in Data Science based in Liverpool, UK.